zenotech/netcdf-c/docs/inmemory.md

 Current only one flag is defined -- _NC_MEMIO_LOCKED_.
 This tells the netcdf library that it should never try to _realloc()_ the memory nor to _free()_ the memory.
-Note that this does not mean that the memory might be modified, but only that the modifications will be within the confines of the provided memory.
+Note that this does not mean that the memory cannot be modified, but only that the modifications will be within the confines of the provided memory.
 If doing such modifications is impossible without reallocating the memory, then the modification will fail.